-Since this blog (at least in the beginning) will be about empirical (field) experiments in ecology, let me tell something about my own career in that field.
+Since this blog (mostly) will be about empirical (field) experiments in ecology, let me tell something about my own career in that field.
 I’m an ecologist focusing on behavioural ecology, trophic level interactions, chemical signalling, and movements of birds in smaller and larger scale.

 Summer 1997: I started to study biology at the University of Turku, Finland in September 1997.
 I worked already in June-July 1997 as a research assistant at the Kevo Subarctic Research Institute of the University of Turku.
 I worked in professor Erkki Haukioja’s project of interactions between mountain birches (Betula pubescens ssp. czerepanovii) and autumnal moths (Epirrita autumnata).
 I helped rearing the larvae, collected birch leaves and did what was needed in the field experiments of PhD students Kyösti Lempa and Janne Henriksson.